melvinzhang/garden/content/posts/general_relativity.md

 extends special relativty by including the effect of gravity

+river model of space
+* alternative to curvature
+* gravitational time dilation can be explaination as relativistic time dilation!
+* speed of flow at earth surface = escape velocity = sqrt(2GM/r)

 equivalence principle
 * free falling in gravity ~ free floating in space
 * standing in gravity ~ an accelerating frame